On the Air (song): Background

 Gabriel wrote "On the Air" about a fictional character named Mozo, a derelict alienated by the world around him.
 In the song, Mozo attempts to attain fame through the medium of shortwave radio by concocting an alter-ego that closely aligns with his aspirations.

 There is a story here concerning this character Mozo who is mentioned.
 At this point, he's an outsider and he lives in a hollow in a dump on the outside of an anonymous town and he lives out his fantasies on the radio.
 Through shortwave he becomes whoever he wants, but on the street, he's totally ignored.

 Gabriel attributed part of Mozo's creation to a childhood memory of a dilapidated caravan in Horsell Common, which he used to think was occupied by a witch.
 In July 1978, Gabriel considered the idea of expanding the story of Mozo with Radúz Činčera and later worked with Stuart Kranz in 1979 to develop ideas for the story.
 By 1987, Gabriel expressed interest in transforming the Mozo story into a movie, but none of these projects ever came to fruition.
-Gabriel instead scattered songs related to Mozo across his studio albums beginning with his 1977 debut album and ending with So in 1986, with "Red Rain" and "That Voice Again" being the final songs to center around the character.
+Gabriel instead scattered songs related to Mozo across his studio albums beginning with his 1977 debut album and ending with So in 1986, with "Red Rain" and "That Voice Again" being the final songs to center around the character up until 2026, when "One by One" was released.
 He intended for these songs to exist as part of an overarching story surrounding Mozo, with "On the Air" representing the fantasy world that Mozo occupies.
-Another song on Gabriel's 1978 eponymous album, "Exposure", was also included within the Mozo story, although "On the Air" was the first and only time the character was explicitly mentioned in the lyrics.
+Another song on Gabriel's 1978 eponymous album, "Exposure", was also included within the Mozo story, although "On the Air" was the first time the character was explicitly mentioned in the lyrics.